 Please note that there are minimum requirements that must be fulfilled and the institution must have implemented all of the Seven Steps before applying for an award.
 An institution must have been registered for the programme for at least 1.5 academic years before an application for a Green Flag may be submitted.
-It is estimated that the implementation of the seven steps can take campuses at least 1.5 - 2 academic years to complete.
+It is estimated that the implementation of the seven steps can take campuses at least 1.5 - 2 academic years to complete but this can vary.